getodk/collect/README.md

 1. [Get a Google Maps API key](https://developers.google.com/maps/documentation/android-api/signup).
 A credit card number is required however there a fairly significant number of requests available at no charge each month.
 Check how many map calls you expect to be using and the expected cost before signing up.

+1. Enable Google Maps for your application.
+Your apk needs to be given acces to the google maps API key that you have created.

+       Goto the google developers console
+       Click enable APIs and services
+       Select Maps SDK for Android
+       Select Manage
+       Select Credentials
+       Add the package name and sha-1 signing certificate for your app to the google maps API key that you created in the previous step

 1. [Create a Mapbox account](https://www.mapbox.com/signup/).
 Select the "Pay-As-You-Go" plan.
 Like Google, Mapbox provides free API usage up to the monthly thresholds documented at [https://www.mapbox.com/pricing](https://www.mapbox.com/pricing).
 You can find your access token on your [account page](https://account.mapbox.com/).

 1. Edit or create `collect_app/secrets.properties` and set the `GOOGLE_MAPS_API_KEY` and the `MAPBOX_ACCESS_TOKEN` property to your access keys.
 You should end up with two    lines that looks like this: